Skip to Content

 Photo by Abigail Nilsson, courtesy of Disney.

 I usually recommend getting the Disney Dining Plan at Disney World.
 It’s convenient and helps you stay on budget.
-Unfortunately it’s on hold still.
+Unfortunately it’s on hold until January 2024.

 Until it returns, I recommend loading up a Disney gift card with your chosen amount.
 Then, use the gift card for all your food and souvenirs.